B-Gendron/B-Gendron.github.io/_pages/about.md

 Site-wide configuration
 ------
 The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
 You will need to replace the default variables with ones about yourself and your site's github repository.
 The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
-For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.
+For example, if you don't have a project or blog posts, you can remove those items from that navigation.yml file to remove them from the header.

 Create content & metadata
 ------